christiaanwesterbeek/cornerstone-articles-for-developers/README.md

 You're welcome to add your link.
 Here are some arbitrary criteria for links you add:
 - The contents of the article describes something that has become consensus amongst developers.
 - You've probably seen the article being linked in your career a few times before.
+- The article is written a few years ago.
+Some more than 10 years ago.